 Stronger fueling equals stronger running!
 Make sure you’re eating the appropriate amount of food and are timing your meals and snacks well to meet your training needs.

 Rise and Run is full of delicious and easy to make recipes for runners!

 Learn how to fuel your running here.
 Meghann Featherstunn, a sports dietitian, sub-3 hour marathoner, and founder of Featherstone Nutrition, explains why fueling is important and how to find what works best for you.

 Finally, if you’re looking to avoid injuries, make sure you’re supplementing your running with strength training.
 For instance, incorporating strength into your schedule just two or three times a week can make a huge difference with your running!

 Read more about strength for runners here.
 Holly Richard, a Doctor of Physical Therapy, 3:07 marathoner, and founder of Stronger Movement, provides guidance on how to start strength training and insight as to why it will make you a stronger runner.

-5 Principles of How to Be a Better Runner:
+5 Principles of Becoming a Stronger Runner:

 What is something you’ve done to become a stronger runner?